oneeve8/kobble-data/content/tutorialnarrative3.md

 In previous videos, I showed you how to delete and move while in edit mode.
 This is helpful if you plan on reorganising your channels and tracks.

-If you just want to cut or copy a single item, there
+If you just want to cut a single item quickly, there is another way to do it.

 Another way to delete or move items and that is by long tapping to reveal the cut copy and edit options.